apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Hall of Famer Orlando Cepeda dies at 86**
+**Supreme Court makes it harder to charge Capitol riot defendants with obstruction, charge Trump faces**

-You can read more about it [here](https://sports.yahoo.com/hall-of-famer-orlando-cepeda-dies-at-86-033404876.html).
+You can read more about it [here](https://apnews.com/article/supreme-court-capitol-riot-obstruction-2cdba47baa5cea8177d651de751760a6).

 ## Requirements
 - Python 3.8